lucasmurcianogal/Coursera_Capstone/README.md

-# Coursera_Capstone
+## Coursera_Capstone

-Material for the capstone project in Data Science
+Material for the capstone project in Data Science by Lucas Murciano Galindo